TLPI

 Your Client Saves Tax

-The director benefits from corporation tax relief, CGT exemption, and the ability to hold their business premises in their pension.
+The director benefits from Corporation Tax relief, CGT exemption, and the ability to hold their business premises in their pension.

 This content is provided for educational purposes only and does not constitute financial advice.
 SSAS administration is regulated by HMRC, not the FCA.
 Accountants referring clients to SSAS administrators are not providing regulated financial advice.